aumartinez/mvc-php/README.md

 ## Suggested conventions

-Some suggested conventions/practices are used in the example, class names will be uppercased and used as "class Classname", and instantiated as "new Classname()".
-Each class is stored in a single php with the class name as the file name and saved in the corresponding location.
+Some suggested conventions/practices are used in the example, class names will be uppercased and used as "class Classname", and instantiated as "new Classname()", class name files will lowercased though.
+Each class is stored in a single php script with the class name as the file name and saved in the corresponding location.

 ## Directory structure